ethyca/fides/docs/fides/docs/fides_resources.md

 Fides uses a matching algorithm to determine whether or not each Privacy Declaration is acceptable or not.
 The following are some examples of how it works.

-=== "Matching Rule"
+=== Matching Rule

     ```yaml
     # Example Privacy Rule:

-    - fides_key: "rejectTargetedMarketing"
+    - fides_key: reject_direct_marketing
+      name: Reject Direct Marketing
+      description: Disallow collecting any user contact info to use for marketing.
       data_categories:
-        inclusion: "ANY"
+        inclusion: ANY
         values:
-          - customer_content_data
-          - cloud_service_provider_data
+          - user.provided.identifiable.contact
       data_uses:
         inclusion: ANY
         values:
-          - provide
-          - market_advertise_or_promote
-          - offer_upgrades_or_upsell
+          - marketing_advertising_or_promotion
       data_subjects:
         inclusion: ANY
         values:
-          - trainee
-          - commuter
+          - customer
-      data_qualifier: pseudonymized_data
+      data_qualifier: identified_data
       action: REJECT

     # Example Privacy Declaration:
+    - name: Collect data for marketing
+      data_categories:

-    - data_categories:
+        - user.provided.identifiable.contact
-        - "customer_content_data"
+        - user.derived.identifiable.device.cookie_id
-      data_uses: "provide"
+      data_use: marketing_advertising_or_promotion
       data_subjects:
-        - "anonymous_user"
-        - "commuter"
+        - customer
-      data_qualifier: "psuedonymized_data"
+      data_qualifier: identified_data
-      datasets:
-        - "user_data"

     # Example Evaluation Logic:

-    - Do "ANY" of the dataCategories match?
+    - Do ANY of the data_categories match?
         - Yes
-    - Do "ANY" of the dataUses match?
+    - Do ANY of the data_uses match?
         - Yes
-    - Do "NONE" of the dataSubjects match?
+    - Do ANY of the data_subjects match?
         - Yes
     - Is the dataQualifier at the same level of exposure or higher?
         - Yes
-    - Was the answer "yes" to all of the above questions?
+    - Was the answer yes to all of the above questions?
         - Yes
-    There is a match, and the Privacy Declaration evaluates to "REJECT"!
+    There is a match, and the Privacy Declaration evaluates to REJECT!
     ```

-=== "Non-Matching Rule"
+=== Non-Matching Rule

     ```yaml
     # Example Privacy Rule:

-    - fides_key: "rejectTargetedMarketing"
+    - fides_key: reject_direct_marketing
+      name: Reject Direct Marketing
+      description: Disallow collecting any user contact info to use for marketing.
       data_categories:
-        inclusion: "ANY"
+        inclusion: ANY
         values:
-          - customer_content_data
-          - cloud_service_provider_data
+          - user.provided.identifiable.contact
       data_uses:
         inclusion: ANY
         values:
-          - provide
-          - market_advertise_or_promote
-          - offer_upgrades_or_upsell
+          - marketing_advertising_or_promotion
       data_subjects:
-        inclusion: NONE
+        inclusion: ANY
         values:
-          - trainee
-          - commuter
+          - customer
-      data_qualifier: pseudonymized_data
+      data_qualifier: identified_data
       action: REJECT

     # Example Privacy Declaration:
+    - name: Collect data for marketing

-    - data_categories:
+      data_categories:
-        - "customer_content_data"
+        - user.derived.identifiable.device.cookie_id
-      data_uses: "provide"
+      data_use: marketing_advertising_or_promotion
       data_subjects:
-        - "anonymous_user"
+        - customer
-      data_qualifier: "anonymized_data"
+      data_qualifier: identified_data
-      datasets:
-        - "user_data"

     # Example Evaluation Logic:

+    - Do ANY of the data_categories match?
+        - No
-    - Do "ANY" of the dataCategories match?
+    - Do ANY of the data_uses match?
         - Yes
-    - Do "ANY" of the dataUses match?
+    - Do ANY of the data_subjects match?
         - Yes
-    - Do "NONE" of the dataSubjects match?
+    - Is the data_qualifier at the same level of exposure or higher?
         - Yes
-    - Is the dataQualifier at the same level of exposure or higher?
-        - No
-    - Was the answer "yes" to all of the above questions?
+    - Was the answer yes to all of the above questions?
         - No
     There is no match!
     ```